semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

   - Manifest is invalid: it usually means that the manifest YAML syntax is incorrect.
 Use `kubectl --dry-run` or `--validate` options verify the manifest.
   - `ImagePullBackOff` or `ErrImagePull`: the requested image is invalid or was not found.
 Check that the image is in the registry and that the reference in the manifest is correct.
   - `CrashLoopBackOff`: the application is crashing, and the pod is shutting down.
 Check the logs for application errors.
-  - Pod never leaves `Pending` status: this could mean that one of the Kubernetes secrets are missing.
+  - Pod never leaves `Pending` status: this could mean that one of the Kubernetes secrets is missing.
   - Log message says that “container is unhealthy”: this message may show that the pod is not passing a probe.
 Check that the probe definitions are correct.
   - Log message says that there are “insufficient resources”: this may happen when the cluster is running low on memory or CPU.

 ## 4.9 Summary

 You have learned how to put together the puzzle of CI/CD, Docker, and Kubernetes into a practical application.
-In this chapter, you have put in practice all that you’ve learned in this book:
+In this chapter, you have put into practice all that you’ve learned in this book:

-  - How to setup pipelines in Semaphore CI/CD and use them to deploy to the cloud.
+  - How to set up pipelines in Semaphore CI/CD and use them to deploy to the cloud.
   - How to build Docker images and start a dev environment with the help of Docker Compose.
   - How to do canary deployments and rolling updates in Kubernetes.
   - How to scale deployments and how to recover when things don’t go as planned.

-Each of the pieces had its role: Docker brings portability, Kubernetes adds orchestration, and Semaphore CI/CD drives the test and deployment process.
+Each piece had its role: Docker brings portability, Kubernetes adds orchestration, and Semaphore CI/CD drives the test and deployment process.